 To enable you to fully access teaching, learning, exams and other assessments, we can provide a range of adjustments.
 We will work with you to put together an individual plan detailing what adjustments you require known as a Reasonable Adjustment Plan (RAP).

 To receive a Reasonable Adjustment Plan (RAP) you will need to register with the Disability, Mental Health and Learning Support service.
-Once you have successfully registered you will be allocated a named advisor, who will write your RAP.

 We are able to provide you with a Reasonable Adjustment Plan (RAP) if you meet the legal definition for a disability, set out in the UK Equality Law.
 Even if you do not think of yourself as disabled, you may have a condition or difficulty which meets the definition.
 A disability is defined as any condition which has a significant, adverse and long-term effect on a person’s ability to carry out normal day-to-day activities.

 We see students with a range of difficulties including, but not limited to:

 - dyslexia, dyspraxia and other specific learning difficulties (SpLd)

 - long term mental health difficulties / mental illness

 - unseen disabilities like autoimmune conditions, connective tissue disorders, diabetes, epilepsy, cancer, HIV, chronic fatigue